Russian finance ministry confident to get proceeds from Rosneft sale in 2016

 "I haven’t heard such a discussion in the government," Siluanov said, answering a question whether the government is considering to sell more of its holdings in Rosneft.

-Speaking to journalists, he said that his ministry expects proceeds from all the proposed privatisation to shrink next year to 138 billion roubles (£1.81 billion) from around 1 trillion roubles this year.
+Speaking to journalists, he said that his ministry expects proceeds from all the proposed privatization to shrink next year to 138 billion rubles ($2.19 billion) from around 1 trillion rubles this year.

 Commenting on Russia's borrowing plans, Siluanov said that Moscow will announce its plans to exchange existing Eurobonds for new ones by the end of the year.
 The swap will help to postpone deadlines for debt payment liabilities and is designed to improve Russia's debt structure.